KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 # Advanced Driver Assistance System (ADAS)

-The goal of this project is deployment of vehicle, road sign, red light and pedestrian detection sub-systems of Advanced Driver Assistance System (ADAS).
+The goal of this project is deployment of sub-systems of Advanced Driver Assistance System (ADAS) including vehicle and pedestrian detection.

-The final product is an embedded system equipped with camera that detect vehicle, red light, stop sign and pedestrian in real-time.
+The final product is an embedded system equipped with camera that detect vehicle and pedestrian in real-time.
 For object detection, I used SSD object detection method followed by optimization and fine tunning for detection of new objects.

 This project has two main steps: